 - scalabilty ( it is effective with low-traffic (about 70 visitors a day) as well as high-traffic (20000 visitors an hour) websites;

-Otherwise great, it has its, some say, minor shortcomings like complex system of options and settings, slow rendering of large pages.
+Otherwise great, it has its, some say, minor shortcomings like the complex system of options and settings, slow rendering of large pages.
 TypoScript, which, beyond doubt, falls into the category of this CMS peculiar characteristics, is somehow a double-edged sword.
 On the one hand, its settings can be changed without getting into PHP code of CMS or its extensions, what extremely facilitates the system upgrade.
 On the other hand, it takes time and effort to master its syntax and learn how to configure extensions.
-Complexity of an assignment depends upon the role.
-For example, for editors it is almost as easy as learning WordPress.
-Competence gets more of an issue with administrators and programmers when it comes to writing a good Typo3 module, installing it, etc. In case of Typo3 the end justifies the means.
-Luckily, there are professional software development outsourcing and consulting companies who provide Typo3 support.
+The complexity of an assignment depends upon the role.
+For example, for editors, it is almost as easy as learning WordPress.
+Competence gets more of an issue with administrators and programmers when it comes to writing a good TYPO3 module, installing it, etc. In case of TYPO3, the end justifies the means.
+Luckily, there are professional software development outsourcing and consulting companies who provide TYPO3 support.

-Mindful of these peculiarities, we recommend using this open source CMS, for it is really powerful to properly manage websites, opening wide possibilities (structuring all content, pages, creating customized template) and saving efforts.
-No wonder that TYPO3 CMS is used by over 30,000 web sites whose owners are both large corporations, small businesses and famous online editions.
+Mindful of these peculiarities, we recommend using this open source CMS, for it is really powerful to properly manage websites, opening wide possibilities (structuring all content, pages, creating a customized template) and saving efforts.
+No wonder that TYPO3 CMS is used by over 30,000 websites whose owners are both large corporations, small businesses, and famous online editions.
 Consider just few brand names: CISCO, UNICEF, Air France-KML, The Economist, Total, Epson, BAYER, Ford, UNESCO, Audi, Philips, Handicap International, Volkswagen, New York Times, Lufthansa, Ford, Samsung and more.